akrzemi1/papers/notes/contracts_explained.md

 If etiher is null, the answer is neither `true` or `false`.

-Can compiler detect bugs in program logic? (e.g. bad logical operations) It sometimes can when it overlaps with UB.)
+Can compiler detect bugs in program logic? (e.g. bad logical operations.)
+It sometimes can when it overlaps with UB.

 Motto: